-The model ERT combines the benefits of energy recovery, wrap-around heat pipe, cooling coil and optional heating sources.
-Heating sources include electric, hot water.
-Cooling sources include split direct expansion and chilled water.
+The model ERCH combines the benefits of energy recovery and many combinations of supplemental heating and cooling.
+Heating sources include indirect gas, electric, hot water, and water-source heat pump.
+Cooling sources include, split direct expansion, chilled water, and water-source heat pump.
+Indirect evaporative and indirect/direct evaporative cooling is also available in this platform.
 This product is specifically designed to process 100% outdoor air to desired supply conditions.
-Three housing sizes provide airflow capacities from 2,000 to 10,000 cfm with external static pressures up to 1.75 in. wg.
+Four housing sizes provide air flow capacities from 1,000 CFM to 10,000 CFM with external static pressures up to 1.75 in. wg.